samwilson/kohana_webdb/README.md

 Modules can be installed with Composer (search for ['kohana' on Packagist](https://packagist.org/search/?q=kohana)).

-There is currently only one WebDB-specific module:
+There are currently two WebDB-specific modules:

+* Support for the DBAuth module: https://packagist.org/packages/samwilson/kohana_webdb_dbauth
 * Entity Relationship Diagrams: https://packagist.org/packages/samwilson/kohana_webdb_erd

 ## Simplified BSD License

-Copyright &copy; 2010, Sam Wilson.
+Copyright &copy; 2014, Sam Wilson.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: